 Your newborn baby may not be playing in the yard just yet, but he still needs an occasional bath.
-The easiest way to keep your new baby clean is a sponge
+Grab a sponge or washcloth for an easy way to keep your

-Some moms prefer morning baths when babies are usually alert and raring to go.
+Some moms prefer mornings when babies are usually alert and raring to go.
 Other moms choose evenings as part of a calming bedtime ritual.

 Gather everything you'll need before you start.

-Grab a change of clothes, a clean diaper, a couple of washcloths, another big towel, a mild baby soap, and a bowl or cup of warm (not hot).
-Test the
+Grab a change of clothes, a clean diaper, a couple of washcloths, another big towel, a mild baby soap, and a bowl or cup of warm (not hot) water.
+Test